 Dismissal

-Bp.
+Deacon or Bp.
 Tom: Go in peace to love and serve the Lord.

 All: Thanks be to God!